Does Lysol Kill Bed Bugs?

 Can Lysol be used as a sole treatment against bed bugs?

-No. Lysol can kill bed bugs on direct contact, but it doesn’t penetrate their hiding spots effectively.
+NO. Lysol can kill bed bugs on direct contact, but it doesn’t penetrate their hiding spots effectively.
 More importantly, it doesn’t kill bed bug eggs.
 Therefore, it should never be used as the sole treatment method.

-VIAdditional Strategies to Combat Bed Bugs Alongside Lysol
+Additional Strategies to Combat Bed Bugs Alongside Lysol

 You might be wondering, if Lysol isn’t a complete solution, what other strategies should you combine it with?